 Late homework will be accepted for 50% credit if it is less than 1 week late, and for 25% credit otherwise.
-Late homework will not be accepted during class meetings.
-The best way to submit the late homework is by bringing it to the instructor's office during the scheduled office hours.
+Late homework will not be collected or accepted during class meetings.
+One way to submit the late homework is by bringing it to the instructor's office during the scheduled office hours.

 Unless otherwise stated, all homework should be submitted on paper.
+If multiple sheets of paper are used, they must be stapled, clamped, or clipped together.
 The title page should list the homework name, your name, and your class.
 Solutions to exercises should be presented in the order they are assigned.
 Textbook sections must start a new sheet of paper.